What is a Ductless Mini-Split?

 A mini-split is a great option for houses with non-ducted heating systems.
 Examples would be heating systems such as hydronics, radiant panels and baseboard-style heaters.
 Mini-splits can also be great add-ons when building a room addition where you're unable to extend your current ductwork.
 Mini-splits have an outdoor condenser and an indoor air-handling unit.

-Get a quote and $40 off any ductless mini-split repair or purchase.
+Get a quote and $40 off any ductless mini-split installation repair or purchase.